Norteños: Criminal activity

-Law enforcement officials claimed Raya had been involved in gangs for years prior to him signing up for military service.
+Law enforcement officials claimed Raya had been involved in gangs for years prior to his signing up for military service.
 Modesto authorities discovered information during the investigation into the shooting that shows Raya was a Norteño gang member who was not involved in combat during his tour of duty in Iraq.
-A cooperative effort between local law enforcement, federal and military agencies revealed a large amount of information about Raya in a short amount of time.
+A cooperative effort between local law enforcement, federal, and military agencies revealed a large amount of information about Raya in a short amount of time.